globaleaks/whistleblowing-software/docs/REST-spec.md

           { 'error_code': 'Int', 'error_message': 'requested Tip ID is expired or invalid' }

     :POST
+        Used to delete a Tip.
+Two different kind of removal can exists actually, the "personal-delete" remove the Tip of the receiver (or of the whistleblower, and "submission-delete" remote all the Tip relative to a specific submission.
-        Used to delete a submission if the users has sufficient priviledges.
+        (remove options are present if the users has sufficient priviledges, depends on the configuration settings)
-        Administrative settings can configure if all or some, receivers or WB, can delete the submission. (by default they cannot).

         * Request:
         {
+            'personal-delete': 'Bool',
-            'delete': 'Bool'
+            'submission-delete': 'Bool'
         }

         * Response:
           If the user has right permissions:
+          the requested content is deleted and:
           Status Code: 200 (OK)

           If the user has not permission:
           Status Code: 204 (No Content)
+          { 'error_code': 'Int', 'error_message': 'Operation forbidden' }

 T2 `/tip/<uniq_Tip_$ID>/comment` (shared between Receiver and WhistleBlowe)